bouralab/Prop3D/README-Dataset.md

     np.savez(f"1kq2A00_rotation{i}.npz", coords=coords, feats=feats)
 ```

-#### 4. To train ML models in PyTorch Lightning, use the dataloader from DeepUrfold: <a name="use-hsds-deepurfold"></a>
+#### 4. To train ML models in PyTorch Lightning, use the custom PyTorch Datasets: <a name="use-hsds-deepurfold"></a>

-To be written.
-Please see [DistributedDomainStructureDataModule](https://github.com/bouralab/DeepUrfold/blob/main/DeepUrfold/DataModules/DistributedDomainStructureDataModule.py) and [DistributedDomainStructureDataset](https://github.com/edraizen/DeepUrfold/blob/main/DeepUrfold/Datasets/DistributedDomainStructureDataset.py) from the [DeepUrfold github repo](https://github.com/bouralab/DeepUrfold) for more info.
+We provide PyTorch Datasets to convert the Prop3D dataset into (i) voxelized representations; (ii) sequence-ready models; (iii) graph-based models (input for ProteinMPNN).
+The Datasets be found in `Prop3D.ml.datasets`, with accompanying examples in `Prop3D.ml.examples`.

 ### 3. If you want to use the raw .h5 locally with only h5py (no HSDS), run: <a name="use-h5"></a>

 This is only for testing purposes.
-Not many of the Prop3D analyss functionality will work with raw .h5 files.
+Not many of the Prop3D functionality will work with raw .h5 files.

 ```bash
 import os